ec-builds/enterprise-homelab/projects/proxmox-virtualization-lab/proxmox-storage.md

 ### Design Notes

-- VM workloads stay on dedicated NVMe storage.
+- VM workloads stay on dedicated NVMe storage where possible.
 - General storage is separated from the root filesystem.
 - A small amount of LVM space remains available for future expansion.
 - Storage is local to each node and isn't shared across the cluster.